 Our fraternal organization provides valuable service to our communities, care for children and teens in need at Mooseheart Child City & School , a 1,000-acre campus, located 40 miles west of Chicago and care for our senior members at Moosehaven, a 70-acre retirement community near Jacksonville, Florida.
 With a combined membership of over one million members in the Loyal Order of Moose and Women of the Moose, our presence is felt in over 1,500 communities across all 50 states and four Canadian provinces, plus Great Britain.
 The Moose organization contributes between $75 to $100 million worth of community service (counting monetary donations, volunteer hours worked and miles driven) annually.
 Moose Charities Inc., is a registered nonprofit, charity, charged with the primary goal of providing the necessary resources for the continued support and maintenance of the Mooseheart Child City & School and the Moosehaven retirement community.

-From the President September 2020
+From the President March 2021

 To my Brothers

 We need to keep focused on what we do and remember why we do it.
 We need to make sure we make every Lodge and Chapter the best they can be.
-We need to do only things that support Mooseheart, Moosehaven and our Communities.
+We need to do only things that support Mooseheart, Moosehaven, Lodges and our Communities.
 If we do that our Fraternity will grow.
 God bless Mooseheart, Moosehaven, the Moose Fraternity and most of all you.